SanityLinux/Base/README.md

 Pür Linux will be distributed via Tarball in a quarterly release schedule, starting sometime in 2016.
 Installation will be as simple as untarring and running setup.sh Updating is as simple as untarring and replacing, while booted into a rescue distribution such as RIP or Finnix.
+We do not have any plans at this time to support any other method of updating.
+Security patches will be released as needed, via the same format.

 All configurations are done via plaintext files, or shell scripts.